 - This is an inaccurate claim directed at patients managing complex chronic and rare diseases.
 Pointing back to the shift in benefit design with high deductibles and high coinsurance, insurers have forced patients to put more and more skin in the game; and with copay accumulator adjustment programs, they are putting patients' lives on the line.
-Furthermore, copay assistance is a finite amount of money; when the assistance runs out during the plan year the patient is responsible for any remaining cost-sharing. - This statement ignores the enormous and often lifetime costs that patients with chronic disease bear, not to mention the premiums they pay for their insurance coverage and the myriad other challenges that come with living with a chronic condition. - US Courts have sided with patients by overturning rules allowing for the implementation of the copay accumulators; HIV AND HEPATITIS POLICY INSTITUTE et al., v.
+Furthermore, copay assistance is a finite amount of money; when the assistance runs out during the plan year the patient is responsible for any remaining cost-sharing. - This statement ignores the enormous and often lifetime costs that patients with chronic disease bear, not to mention the premiums they pay for their insurance coverage and the myriad other challenges that come with living with a chronic condition. - US Courts have sided with patient advocacy groups by ruling in favor of banning copay accumulators; HIV AND HEPATITIS POLICY INSTITUTE et al., v.
 UNITED STATES DEPARTMENT OF HEALTH AND HUMAN SERVICES et al.